fl101/awardfares-blog/_posts/2024-06-28-jetblue-mint-with-points.md

 7. Voilà!
 AwardFares will do its magic and show you the available flights in the list below, including details such as the prices per cabin, number of stops, total travel time, aircraft used, and more!

 <img src="../assets/img/jetblue-mint-with-points/jetblue-mint-search.webp" alt="Search and book JetBlue Mint awards using TrueBlue points." class="noborder"/>

+## Other ways to book JetBlue Mint with Points

+In the past, you could redeem JetBlue flights with American AAdvantage and Emirates Skywards, but both have been discontinued.
+However, since 2023, it's now possible to book Qatar Airways Avios on JetBlue flights.
+While redemptions on don’t follow the standard Qatar Airways Privilege Club partner award chart, here's [a guide you can check](https://onemileatatime.com/insights/redeem-qatar-airways-avios-jetblue/) on how to do it.

 ## Become a TrueBlue Pro